ethereum/sourcify/packages/lib-sourcify/README.md

 - `5` is debug
 - `6` is silly

+You can get the current log level using `getLibSourcifyLoggerLevel()`.

-You can override the logger by calling `setLogger(logger: ILibSourcifyLogger)`.
-This is an example:
+You can override the logger by calling `setLogger(logger: ILibSourcifyLogger)`:

 ```javascript
 const winston = require('winston');